KenGajefski/db_proj_part_1/README.md

 Create a new Python project from this repo.
 You will then need to use pip to install all the necessary libraries.

+#### It is highly recommended to install the PyCharm Professional edition and use your .edu email for registration so you have access to Flask configurations.
+The Community edition may not work correctly if setting up the Flask configuration from scratch  ####

 ```
 pip install Flask
 pip install WTForms